-That said, here’s what we do: We use positive reinforcement to train a new behavior to replace the unwanted behavior.
+That said, here’s what we do: We use positive reinforcement to train a new behavior to replace the unwanted behavior, which is far faster and more effective than just trying to get rid of a bad habit.
 For example, we don’t teach a jumping dog “not to jump,” we teach him to sit to greet a person.
-We use dog-friendly and humane methods, primarily marker-based training, using anything important to the dog (attention, petting, toys, treats) as earned rewards.
+We use dog-friendly and humane methods, primarily marker-based training and anything important to the dog (attention, petting, toys, treats) as earned rewards.
 In short, we’re behavioral clicker trainers.

 “Eh?
-I hear a lot about “clicker training.”
+I hear a lot about this clicker training.
 I’ve heard it’s magic, and I’ve heard it’s just a fad.
 What is clicker training, anyway?”